Root Vegetable Pancakes

 - In the large bowl, mix together the eggs, flour, and salt.
 Add the dry vegetables to the bowl and stir to coat.

-- Preheat a griddle to 375 degrees.
-Shape 1/4 cup of batter into a patty and place it on the hot griddle.
+- Heat a large, well-seasoned skillet over medium heat.
+Add the avocado oil.
+Shape 1/4 cup of batter into a patty and place it on the hot skillet.
 I use my hands to shape the patties.
 Repeat with the remaining batter.

 - Cook for 4-5 minutes on each side, until evenly browned.
 Serve warm.

 This recipe yields 24 pancakes and it costs a total of $4.96, or $.21 per pancake.
 This is a great complement to so many different meals, so I love having some extra root vegetable pancakes to put in the freezer for another day.